spicetify/docs/docs/advanced-usage/installation.md

 #### Spotify installed via `spotify-launcher` package (Arch Linux)

-If Spotify is installed through the `spotify-launcher` package, then Spotify won't install to `/opt/spotify` and is instead in this folder: `~/.local/share/spotify-launcher/install/usr/share/spotify/`
+If Spotify is installed through the `spotify-launcher` package, then Spotify won't install to `/opt/spotify` and is instead in this folder: `$HOME/.local/share/spotify-launcher/install/usr/share/spotify/`

 This directory will need to be added to the `spotify-path` section of the config (and you won't need to change any permissions like the AUR method).

+**Note:** `spotify-path` must be an abslolute path.
+Do not use `~` to reference the home folder.

 #### Spotify installed from Snap